Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: SYZ mirrors of toric Calabi--Yau manifolds of infinite-type

 \subsubsection{Wall-crossing of open Gromov--Witten invariants}

-A key ingredient in SYZ construction is open Gromov--Witten invariant, definition of which is rather involved \cite{FOOO}.
-First of all, recall that the wall consists of the locations of Lagrangian fibers where the invariants are not well-defined.
+A key ingredient in SYZ construction is open Gromov--Witten invariant, definition of which is rather involved.
+We refer to \cite[Section 2.1.2]{FOOO} for the moduli spaces of stable discs, and \cite[Chapter 7]{FOOO} for transversality issues.
+We shall restrict to the situation that no disc bubbling occurs, so that the disc moduli does not have boundary and can be treated as the moduli spaces in closed Gromov--Witten theory.
+This avoids the ambiguity of defining the invariants.

+First of all, recall that the wall consists of the locations of Lagrangian fibers where disc bubbling occurs and hence the invariants are not well-defined.
+We will remove the wall in order to talk about open Gromov--Witten invariants.

 \begin{Def} The wall $H$ of the Lagrangian fibration $\pi$ is

 \end{Def}